yojoots/libbitcoin-system-wiki/Skynet-Friend-or-Foe.md

 ## Summary

+It is possible that other similar networks may be deployed by independent operators.
+This would resolve the dependency on the single node.
+Nevertheless, success implies that a substantial number of people will become entirely dependent upon just a few nodes, all operating with [state](Glossary#state) licenses.
+This is not the same as having a similarly small number of Internet providers, since thousands of independently operated nodes are potentially reachable through any number of protocols.
+As such the most compelling *free services* scenario may be North Korea, where Internet is generally unavailable and the risk of a dependency on a few state-licensed satellite providers is a reasonable trade-off against oppressive currency controls.

-So it is certain that one of the three paid services is centralizing, and likely that the other two are as well.
-This is not surprising as typically where there is a service fee to be paid for participating in Bitcoin there is a point of centralization.
+It is certain that one of the three *paid services* is pooled, and likely that the other two are centralized.
+This is not surprising, as typically where there is a service fee for Bitcoin participation there is a point of [aggregated](Glossary#state).